phagosight/phagosight/README.md

 ```Matlab
 help neutrophilAnalysis
 ```
+### User Manual

+For a detailed and comprehensive user manual, check the Wiki section.

 ### Output and results
 Phagosight returns variable `handles`, which contains information about the tracks and locations where results from intermediate steps are stored.
 For